fraym/projections-nodejs/SCHEMA.md

 ### Add a field that contains the creation time

-Use the `@changedAt` directive on a field to add the time on which the projection entry was created to that field.
+Use the `@createdAt` directive on a field to add the time on which the projection entry was created to that field.

 ```graphql
 type User @upsertOn(on: { eventTypes: ["createUser"] }, identifyBy: { payload: ["id"] }) {